aws-amplify/docs/docs/ui-legacy/auth/fragments/ionic/authenticator.md

 AWS Amplify provides UI components that you can use in your view templates.

-The Authenticator component creates an drop-in user authentication experience.
+The Authenticator component creates a drop-in user authentication experience.
 Add the `amplify-authenticator` component to your `app.component.html` view:

 ```html
   <amplify-authenticator framework="Ionic"></amplify-authenticator>
 ```

 ### SignUp Configuration
 The SignUp component provides your users with the ability to sign up.
-It is included as part of the ```authenticator``` component, but can also be used in isolation:
+It is included as part of the ```amplify-authenticator``` component, but can also be used in isolation:

 Usage:
 ```<amplify-auth-sign-up framework="Ionic" [signUpConfig]="signUpConfig"></amplify-auth-sign-up>```